shawnzyp/CCCCG/README.md

 3. Use **Send test message** to verify the pipeline.

 Safe Mode disables automatic posting; the test button still works so you can verify the proxy without generating activity spam.
+Rotate the Discord webhook if it was ever exposed in logs, commits, or chat.

 ## DM tools access